krishnaanaril/Notes/Books/FunctionalProgrammingInCsharp.md

 - When working with functors and monads, prefer using functions that stay within the abstraction, like `Map` and `Bind`.
 Use the downward-crossing `Match` function as little or as late as possible.

+## Chapter 7 - Structuring an application with function

+- Partial application is always about going from general to specific.
+It allows you to define very general functions and then fine tune their behavior by giving them arguments.
+- **Partial application** means giving a function its arguments piecemeal, effectively creating a more specialized function with each argument given.
+- **Currying** means changing the signature of a function so that it will take its arguments one at a time.
+- Partial application enables you to write highly general functions by parameterizing their behavior, and then supplying arguments to obtain increasingly specialized functions.
+- The order of arguments matters: you give the leftmost argument first, so that a function should declare its arguments from general to specific.
+- When working with multi-argument functions in C#, method resolution can be problematic and lead to syntactic overhead.
+This can be overcome by relying on Funcs rather than on methods.
+- You can inject the dependencies required by your functions by declaring them as arguments.
+This allows you to compose your application entirely of functions, without compromising on the separation of concerns, decoupling, and testability.

 ## Others